 Jane received her BA in Library Science from Tamkang University in Taipei, Taiwan and her AS in computer information at Santa Fe College.
 She brings a wealth of library experience from all aspects of library services as she was previously employed by Tsing-Hua University Library in Taiwan, Follett Library Resources in Illinois, and Alachua County Library System in Gainesville.
 At Digital Services, Jane oversees quality control for digitization projects.
 She ensures the quality and completeness of the digital products is meeting the technical guidelines and creates structural metadata for all digital images.
 This is to make them accessible on UFDC.
 She also provides support on specialized projects and workflows.

 Laura Perry holds a BS in Graphic Media from the Rochester Institute of Technology.
 Laura's background ranges from scanning and image processing to managing digitization centers, working with rare materials to born digital content and everything in between.
 Those experiences have given her the ability to understand the uniqueness of each project and in turn establish the proper workflows to complete projects on time and within budget.

 G.W.’s interest in digital content began before the .com era and led him to a Bachelor’s in political science from New College of Florida.
 He took his Master’s in government at UT Austin, with a research focus on digital health information policy.
 Before joining Digital Services, he worked on simulation-based and document-based software training materials for Microsoft products, and then as an adjunct professor at Santa Fe College.
-Now, he leads production on the Retrospective Theses and Dissertations Scanning project and handles other routine tasks for the IR@UF.
+Now, he leads production on the Retrospective Theses and Dissertations Scanning project and manages intake and processing for UF ETDs and other terminal projects.

 Matt Yost holds a Bachelors in Anthropology from the University of Florida, where he focused on Cultural and Comparative Anthropology.
-He scans and processes print materials for the DLC.
+He scans and processes print materials for Digital Services.